aesthetics of the Buddhist calmness

 Kalmykia is not like most of Russia.
-Sometimes it seems that this is not Russia at all: the green steppes are replaced by hot deserts, along which wild camels and saigas roam; instead of Orthodox churches - Buddhist khuruls, instead of high-altitude cities - wild lands with small settlements.
-Kalmykia is filled with a spirit of peace, and the locals live the traditions of their ancestors who came from far Eastern Asia.
-This miracle must be seen with your own eyes!
+Sometimes it seems that this is not Russia at all: green steppes give way to hot deserts, on which wild camels and saigas roam, instead of Orthodox churches - Buddhist khuruls, instead of high-rise cities - wild lands with small settlements.
+Kalmykia is filled with the spirit of pacification, and the locals live in the traditions of their ancestors who came from distant Asia.
+You must see this miracle with your own eyes!

 Top 10 interesting places to visit:

 Memorial complex "Exodus and Return", Elista